7 Ways To Optimize Your LinkedIn Profile

-It’s clear Google favors LinkedIn when it comes to search results, so keep that in mind if you’re networking or job hunting.
-If a potential employer considers you for a position, don’t think they aren’t Googling you too—because they are.
-If your LinkedIn profile comes up first, then you want to make sure it’s up-to-date and reflects you or at least the you you want out there on the web.
+Since Google favors LinkedIn when it comes to search results, keep that in mind if you're networking or job hunting.
+If a potential employer considers you for a position, don't think they aren't Googling you too.
+If your LinkedIn profile comes up first, then you certainly want to make sure it's up-to-date.

-At the training company I work for, one of my social media management tasks is to counsel employees, especially potential influencers and product evangelists, on how to network better on LinkedIn.
-Here are 8 tips to help you improve your LinkedIn profile:
+At the training company I work for, one of my social media management tasks is to counsel various departments on how to network properly on LinkedIn.
+Here are a few of those tips to help you improve your LinkedIn profile:

 1. Give Good Face

-The first impression is your photo—that’s the first thing that pops up when someone searches for a LinkedIn profile.
-Make sure it looks professional and make sure it’s a recent photo.
-That photo your frat brother took of you from a tailgating party last fall is wicked awesome, but not for LinkedIn.
-For professionals further removed from college, if someone hasn’t said it yet, you should know better.
+The first impression anyone searching for a LinkedIn profile gets is from the photo that pops up with your profile headline.
+Make sure it's a recent photo.
+Make sure it looks professional.
+That photo your frat brother took of you from the tailgating party last fall is awesome, but not for LinkedIn.

 Most folks think your profile headline has to be your job title.
-That’s not necessarily true.
-A little extra attention here will make you stand out from the rest.
-If you want to be a LinkedIn pro, customize your LinkedIn headline to align with your LinkedIn goals, especially if your current job title isn’t a true representation of what you do every day.
-I recommend you treat it like a news article headline, capture a reader’s attention.
+That's not necessarily true.
+I suggest you treat it like a headline, just like LinkedIn calls it.
 Can you get your elevator pitch down to eight words?
 If so, then you have your new LinkedIn profile headline.
-Instead of “Network Admin,” there’s nothing wrong with “IT Solutions Provider/Cloud Computing Expert“ or ”Assist Fortune 500 Companies with IT Solutions“ as long as it’s a true statement.
+Instead of "East Coast Sales Manager," there's nothing wrong with "IT Solutions Provider/Cloud Computing Expert" or "Assists Fortune 500 Companies with IT Solutions" as long as it's a true statement.

 3. Back Up the Headline

 You have your headline, now tell the story behind it.
-If you can’t boast about yourself, who will, right?
-But you don’t want to come off like a chest-pounder.
-State the facts clearly and concisely like a good news story.
+If you can't boast about yourself, who will, right?
+But you don't want to come off like a chest-pounder.
+Just state the facts clearly and concisely like a good news story.
 Include the Who, What, Where, When, and, most importantly, How.
-If you want to stand out, don’t simply list your job description.
+If you want to stand out, don't simply list your job description.
 Make it compelling, yet truthful.
 Make me want to network with you or hire you.
-Also, take a look at using part of your company’s goals or “boilerplate.”
-Chances are it’s a well-thought out, well-written paragraph of what your company, and you, are doing or striving to do every day.

 4. Know Your Audience